Finding the Best Places to Retire Since 2006!

 The East Bonner County Library has a branch in Sandpoint, and it has an interlibrary loan program, a materials-by-mail program, computer classes, books and magazines.

 The elevation is 2,085 feet above sea level.
-Summers are spectacular with temperatures rarely rising above 85 degrees.
-Rainfall reaches 30 inches in the spring and summer.
-Winters, however, can be a little rough, with up to 80 inches of snow in a season and temperatures in the teens, 20s and 30s.
-The sun shines 175 days of the year.
+Summers are spectacular with temperatures rarely reaching 90 degrees.
+Rainfall approaches 30 inches in the spring and summer.
+Winters receive up to 80 inches of snow with temperatures in the teens, 20s and 30s.

 Recommended as a Retirement Spot?
 Yes | Is Idaho Tax-Friendly for Retirement?
 Yes